New & Traditional Countertop Choices Part 1

 Cost: Very HighSome of the most expensive countertop materials.
 Probably not for the budget-minded.

 Green: HighMetals require smelting, which is an energy intensive process.
 On the other hand, a countertop does not actually require much metal.
-Most of it is the wood-product backing which is itself a relatively eco-friendly material cosisting of wood chips and fibers that would otherwise be discarded.
+Most of it is the wood-product backing which is itself a relatively eco-friendly material consisting of wood chips and fibers that would otherwise be discarded.
 All of these metals are very reusable and recyclable.

 Stainless steel is what is called a non-reactive material.
 It does not react to its environment, which is why it is so nearly stain- and corrosion-proof.
 All of the other metals commonly used for countertops are reactive or "living" metals, they react to their environment: changing color and texture over time.

 Copper, which has been a traditional work surface material for centuries is once again available.
 For a traditional or colonial kitchen, it is an excellent fit.
 It has a few drawbacks.
 Typically it is expensive — sometimes more expensive than steel.
-It shows every fingerprint, water mark and juice spill, and will tarnish to a greenish brown color unless regularly polished.
+It shows every fingerprint, watermark and juice spill, and will tarnish to a greenish brown color unless regularly polished.
 On the other hand, those who like things neat and shiny seldom specify a copper countertop.
 They are happier with stainless.
 The inevitable patina that covers a copper countertop is the look most copper owners are looking for.
-The inevitable marks, blemishes and stains are not just tolerated, but sought after.
+The inevitable marks, blemishes, and stains are not just tolerated but sought after.
 One great advantage of copper is that it is naturally anti-microbial.
 No one is quite certain how, but copper kills bacteria and fungi on contact, so it is a very hygienic surface for food preparation.